AdesanyaAzeez/Parch-and-Posey-Store--Database-Querying/README.md

 - Conclusion

 ## Database Querying
-I used postgreSQL to interact with the database on *pgadmin* (a tool for open-source postgreSQL database).
+I used postgreSQL to interact with the database on *pgadmin* (an open-source tool for a postgreSQL database).
 The data to be used for this analysis spans across multiple tables.
 There are several tables in the database as seen on the E-R-D (entity relationship diagram) below, and I used JOINS to merge the relevant data into 2 different tables for analysis; **Orders Tables and Accounts Table**

 ![parchandposey E-R-D - Copy](https://github.com/AdesanyaAzeez/Parch-and-Posey-Store--Database-Querying/assets/95116501/bbf3663f-1141-4060-b83c-b36b3ab0e0c6)